 Though our current calendar is divided into twelve months and fifty-two weeks, it remains a mere abstract construct in relation to the actual celestial cycles.
 Hence, January 1 is largely meaningless from a celestial perspective.

 Regarding the actual first day of the calendar, common sense tells us that the year, divided up into four seasons, would naturally begin with the season of new life, the spring.
 The end of winter and the beginning of spring constitutes the actual beginning of a new solar cycle from our perspective, though this differs regarding on which side of the equator one lives.

 Also, because we know that God, in His Word, makes thousands of references to time and cycles, as well as numbers, He no doubt has a reason for it.
-But if that reason is to be discovered, it can only be discovered by using His actual calendar rather than a man-made abstract.
+But if that reason is to be discovered, it can only be discovered by using His actual calendar rather than the man-made abstract we currently use.